-The existing Spruce Railroad Trail (SRRT) would be widened between Phase 1 of the ODT and current Lyre River parking lot.
+Under Alternative 3 the existing Spruce Railroad Trail (SRRT) would be widened and paved between Phase 1 of the ODT and current Lyre River parking lot.
 The existing parking lots at the North Shore Picnic Area and at the trailhead near the Lyre River would be paved, as would the road from the Lyre River Bridge to the parking lot, and the Water Line Road within the park.
 Best management practices would be implemented during construction and routine maintenance activities to avoid the transport of sediments into Lake Crescent.
 Some degree of sediment transport would continue to occur during rainfall events when surface water from the trail and parking lot eventually enters the lake.

-Bank stabilization would be installed in areas along the lake where it is necessary to support trail development and maintenance and prevent erosion of the trail corridor into Lake Crescent.
-This includes placement of up to 1,450 cubic yards of rip rap at five locations in Segment A and up to 4,745 cubic yards of rip rap at nine locations in Segment B. Approximately 10% of the rip rap would be placed below the ordinary high water level Lake Crescent.
-This would affect slightly more than 1⁄4 mile (0.28 miles) of shoreline.
+Bank armoring would be placed in areas along the lake where it is necessary to support trail development and maintenance.
+This includes placement of 1,450 cubic yards of rip rap at five locations in Segment A and 4,745 cubic yards of rip rap at nine locations in Segment B. Approximately 10% of the rip rap would be placed below the ordinary high water level Lake Crescent.
+This would affect 0.28 miles of shoreline.
 After the parking lot at the Lyre River has been expanded and paved, the remaining area between the parking lot and the lake would be rehabilitated to natural conditions.

-Construction activities would result in adverse, site-specific and local, short-term, negligible to moderate impacts to fish habitat from water quality impacts associated with excavation and grading.
-After construction, trail development would result in adverse, site-specific and local, permanent, negligible to minor impacts to fish habitat associated with bank hardening and the increase in sediment transport into Lake Crescent from developed areas, although this would be minimized by paving of the North Shore Picnic Area and Lyre River parking lots, the road to the Lyre River Bridge, and the 0.2 miles of Water Line Road within the park.
+During construction, Alternative 3 would result in adverse, site-specific and local, short-term, negligible to moderate impacts to fish habitat from water quality impacts associated with excavation and grading.
+After construction, Alternative 3 would result in adverse, site-specific and local, permanent, negligible to minor impacts to fish habitat associated with bank armoring and the increase in sediment transport into Lake Crescent from developed areas, although this would be minimized by paving of the North Shore Picnic Area and Lyre River parking lots, the road to the Lyre River Bridge, and the 0.2 miles of Water Line Road within the park.
 Restoration of the shoreline area between Lake Crescent and the expanded parking lot would also mitigate adverse impacts associated with development and use of the area.